-An International Federation for Skyrunning (running at altitude), has been founded in 2008 following the transformation of the Federation for Sport at Altitude (FSA), founded in 1995.
+The International Skyrunning Federation was founded in 2008 replacing the Federation for Sport at Altitude (FSA), founded in 1995.

-The ISF aims to administer the sport of skyrunning, competitions and events as an independent International Federation with its own legal entity.
+The ISF scope is to administer the sport of skyrunning, competitions and events as an independent International Federation with its own legal entity.

-The International Skyrunning Federation (ISF) is responsible for all aspects of international skyrunning and associated multisports (course and raid competitions) at altitude.
+The International Skyrunning Federation (ISF) is the governing body for all aspects of skyrunning.

-The principal purposes of the ISF are the direction, regulation, promotion, development and furtherance of the sport of skyrunning and multisports on a world-wide basis.
+The principal purposes of the ISF are the direction, regulation, promotion, development and furtherance of the sport of skyrunning on a worldwide basis.

-The ISF fosters links, networks, and friendly relations among its members, their athletes and officials.
+The ISF fosters links, networks, and friendly relations among its members, their athletes, officials and other sporting bodies.

-The ISF is the final authority for all matters concerning Skyrunning and SkySports competitions.
+The ISF is the final authority for all matters concerning skyrunning.

 The ISF is a non-governmental international association with a non-profit-making purpose of international interest, having legal personality pursuant to Art.
 60 ff. of the Swiss Civil Code.

-a) The ISF will have its seat in Switzerland with costs and location decided by the Management Committee.
+- The ISF seat is in Switzerland with costs and location decided by the Management Committee.

 The official language of the ISF is English.